DanyElPollo/Challenges/README.md

      nodeserver.js

-     To do it you must run it in the root of the project, the path will change depending on where you downloaded or cloned it.
+     To do it you must run it in the root of the project, the path will change depending on where you save it.

        Example: C:\wamp64\www\COURSES\ONE\html\Challenges\Encryptor>node server.js